giocomai/giorgiocomai_eu/content/authors/admin/_index.md

 ---

 I am a researcher and data analyst at [OBCT/CCI](https://www.balcanicaucaso.org/).

+I am currently working on a research project dedicated to text as data (and data in the text): find out more on [tadadit.xyz](https://tadadit.xyz/).

 Here is some more information about my (not necessarily contiguous) professional interests.